MatthijsKamstra/haxejs/02dom/example.md

 If you are going to use the VanillaJS version, you don't have to do anything...

-But the use of jQuery you can install it using the command:

-	haxelib install jQueryExtern

-and add `-lib jQueryExtern` in the .hxml.

 ## The index.html

 To understand the examples better, you need to know that the `index.html` we will be using ([check out the source](https://github.com/MatthijsKamstra/haxejs/blob/master/02dom/code/bin/index.html))